Argus817/CTFWriteUps/TBTL2024/School_Essay/README.md

 # School Essay - Crypto
+## Hint
+I had to write an essay for school describing my favorite classmate.
+I wonder if my classmates will be able to figure out who I'm describing...
+#### Attachments: `description.txt` `chall.py`
+## Solution
 We are given a text file `description.txt` with the following contents
 ```
 My Favorite Classmate